webbju/android-plus-plus/readme.txt

 --------------------------------------------------------------------------------------------------------------------------------

- - For versioning and change-list info, please refer to 'docs/changes.txt'.
+ - For versioning and change-list info, refer to 'docs/changes.txt'.

  - If you're new to Android++, or need help installing, please read 'docs/getting_started.txt'.